Economy of Africa: 20th century upheaval

 Following the independence of African countries during the 20th century, economic, political and social upheaval consumed much of the continent.
 An economic rebound among some countries has been evident in recent years, however.

 The dawn of the African economic boom (which is in place since the 2000s) has been compared to the Chinese economic boom that had emerged in Asia since late 1970s.
 In 2013, Africa was home to seven of the world's fastest-growing economies.

 As of 2018, Nigeria is the biggest economy in Africa by nominal GDP, followed by South Africa; in terms of PPP, Egypt is second biggest after Nigeria.
 Equatorial Guinea has Africa's highest GDP per capita.
-Oil-rich countries such as Algeria, Libya and Gabon, and mineral-rich Botswana have emerged among the top economies since the 21st century, while Zimbabwe and the Democratic Republic of Congo are potentially among the world's richest nations by natural resources, but have sunk into the list of the world's poorest nations due to pervasive political corruption, warfare, end emigration.
+Oil-rich countries such as Algeria, Libya and Gabon, and mineral-rich Botswana have emerged among the top economies since the 21st century, while Zimbabwe and the Democratic Republic of Congo are potentially among the world's richest nations by natural resources, but have sunk into the list of the world's poorest nations due to pervasive political corruption, warfare, and emigration.
 Botswana stands out for its sustained strong and stable growth since independence.